You're using a free limited version of DrugPatentWatch: Upgrade for Complete Access

 There have been 9 clinical trials for Vaborbactam.
 The most recent clinical trial was a Phase 3 trial, which was initiated on April 21st 2025.

-The most common disease conditions in clinical trials are Infections, Infection, and Communicable Diseases.
-The leading clinical trial sponsors are Rempex Pharmaceuticals (a wholly owned subsidiary of The Medicines Company), Rempex (a wholly owned subsidiary of Melinta Therapeutics, Inc.), and Department of Health and Human Services.
+The most common disease conditions in clinical trials are Infections, Infection, and Pyelonephritis.
+The leading clinical trial sponsors are Department of Health and Human Services, Rempex Pharmaceuticals (a wholly owned subsidiary of The Medicines Company), and Rempex (a wholly owned subsidiary of Melinta Therapeutics, Inc.).

-There are one hundred and twenty-two US patents protecting this investigational drug and five hundred and twenty-seven international patents.
+There are one hundred and thirty-seven US patents protecting this investigational drug and five hundred and fifty-five international patents.

 Recent Clinical Trials for Vaborbactam